TASelwyn/CoMaS-Carleton/README.md

 - Checks clipboard activity periodically.
 - Collects hardware details.
 (Such as your mac address)
 - Collects background resource usage stats
-- Enable audio/video monitoring (Which is configurable to be optional or mandatory)
+- Enable audio/video monitoring (Which is configurable to be optional or mandatory, uploads every 10s)

 It does NOT check browser data
 And it's only running when you open it to do the exam.
 It's not a rootkit, you monkey.

 # Links

-Professor that seems to of made it: https://carleton.ca/scs/people/tony-white/
+Professor that seemingly made CoMaS: https://carleton.ca/scs/people/tony-white/
 - CoMaS server runs on cogerent, which is his domain.
 - Windows executable has him as the publisher.